 With almost half of the marriages failing in the course of a lifetime, should we continue to build nuclear family homes or step away from the traditional one family home model inherited from our grandparents and design new, better adapted ways of buying, living and designing homes?

 With modern institutions surrounding us in the middle of a system crisis, in what way is the traditional model of the state as provider of social security a viable one?
 While hierarchic institutions still make up for many of today's systems, there's a very clear tendency toward human as a free agent.
 While with the rise of the freelance economy we are gaining freedom, we also live in a society marked by a lot more complexity and uncertainty.
 The ideal life of Millennials is built upon adventures and undertaking hero's journeys.
 But, in reality, it is one characterized by high unemployment rates and insecure retirement funding as well.
 How can we use property investment to build an antifragile life ?

-At the beginning of 2014 I bought a house with the purpose of renovating it, keeping all the above questions in mind.
+A little while back I bought a house with the purpose of renovating it, keeping all the above questions in mind.
 An exploration of how a future home could look like.
 In the middle of the design process - more to come later.
 Keep you posted.